Máximo Santos

-Máximo Benito Santos Barbosa (15 April 1847 – 19 May 1889) was a Uruguayan political and military figure.
+Máximo Benito Santos Barbosa (15 April 1847 – 19 May 1889) was a Uruguayan political and military figure who was President of Uruguay from 1882 to 1886.
+He was member of the Colorado Party.

+He governed as an authoritarian in an alliance with the military.

 Background

 Santos pursued a career in the military, prior to serving as Minister for War from 1880 to 1882.
 He was a member of the Colorado Party (Uruguay).

 In 1882 Miguel Alberto Flangini Ximénez, who served briefly as acting President of Uruguay, stepped down from office.